hifiberry/audiocontrol/readme.md

 only stored locally.
 No Spotify data are send somewhere else.

+### MPD

+MPD - the music player daemon is very popular for users with a collection of music files stored locally. mpd comes with the control tool mpc that will be used by audiocontrol.

 ## Notification interface
 AudioController creates a named pipe /tmp/audiostatus.
 Services can report their playback status into this pipe